 We simply could not resist the opportunity to take a specialized sunrise tour into the backcountry of Monument Valley.
-We had the opportunity to see and photograph places of the park that are completely inaccessible to the general public.
+We had the opportunity to see and photograph places in the park that are completely inaccessible to the general public.

 The tours generally start around 3 AM (or around there depending on the time of year and sunrise times) from the lobby of the View Hotel.
 So if you’re not staying there, you will need to make sure you have a rental car or have arranged a ride there from one of the other hotels nearby.

 The tour we did lasted 4 hours and took us to many iconic spots located in the private Navajo areas of the park.
-The guide was knowledgable and great about showing us the famous angles for each stop.
+The guide was knowledgeable and great about showing us the famous angles for each stop.

 Plan Your Monument Valley Itinerary